hmatzner/text-classification/README.md

 pip install -r requirements.txt
 ```

-### Code Structure
+### Code structure and execution

-In this project, there are nine python files located in `src`,
+In this project, there are 10 python files located in `src`,
-each with a specific purpose:
+having six of them as main purpose being used by other modules and four
+of them to perform the execution.

+#### The files to serve the execution files are:
+- `labels.py`: This file is hidden and contains a unique variable with the
+true labels encoded.
 - `constants.py`: This file contains constants that are imported and used by
 different files.
 - `variables.py`: This file includes functions that simplify the process of
 reading and saving variables.
-- `preprocess_data`: This file executes the first preprocessing step by
-creating and saving the dataframe `df_text` that will be needed in all three
-approaches.
 - `preprocessing.py`: This file includes functions for the preprocessing of
 all three approaches.
 - `eda.py`: This file includes functions to perform exploratory data
 analysis
 in all three approaches.
 - `modeling.py`: This file includes functions for the modeling of all three
 approaches.

+#### The execution files are:
+- `preprocess_data.py`: This file executes the general preprocessing step by
+creating and saving the dataframe `df_text` that will be needed in all three
+approaches.
+This is the file that must be executed first.
-- `bow_ml.py`: This file executes the first approach, which consists of a
+- `bow_ml.py`: This file executes the first approach, which consists of
-Bag
-of Words and TF-IDF + Machine Learning model.
+Bag of Words and TF-IDF + Machine Learning model.
 - `distilbert_ml.py`: This file executes the second approach, which consists
-of fine-tuning a pre-trained DistilBERT model with a Machine Learning
+of fine-tuning the pre-trained DistilBERT embeddings with a Machine Learning
 model.
 - `distilbert_dl.py`: This file executes the third approach, which consists
-of fine-tuning a pre-trained DistilBERT model with a Deep Learning model.
+of fine-tuning the pre-trained DistilBERT embeddings  with a Deep Learning model.

-It is important to note that the data used in this project is
-confidential, and therefore not publicly available.